My Blog List

 We head back to find Anna.
 She seems pleased to see us when we spot her.
 She did not imagine it would take us that long to walk to the tower and back.
 She would have gone with us had she known we were going to take such a long time.
 I think she is a bit unhappy about having had to wait for us on that solitary bench, but this is what happens when you travel in a group.
 Sometimes you end up doing things you don’t plan to do.
 Just like what happens immediately after we reunite with Anna, when Rita announces, “My mom is getting hungry.
 We have to find a place to eat.”

 We walk back to the monastery and look for a place where Vera can have lunch.
 Rita enters the first restaurant she sees by the tram station across from the monastery.
 It’s a hole-in-the-wall falafel joint, nothing to brag about.
-Through the window I can see a small line of Lisboetas in front of the counter.
+Through the window, I can see a small line of Lisboetas in front of the counter.
 Definitely not tourists.
-Rita is not open to looking for another place when I suggest going for something a bit more authentic to Portugal.
+Rita is not open to looking for another place when I suggest going for something a bit more authentic in Portugal.
 Vera also needs to use the bathroom.
 I give up.
 I tell Rita I will wait for them outside.
 I am not particularly hungry and I am not interested in experimenting with Portuguese falafel.
 I’ve had enough of it in Tel Aviv.
 Anna has already disappeared because she can’t spend money in restaurants.
 She might buy a coffee though, and later boil potatoes and carrots in the apartment and have them for dinner.
 I don’t argue with this logic.
 Not interested in starting a class war.

 There are a couple of metal tables on the sidewalk.
 I take a seat by one of them and wait for the women to come out with their food.
 It’s nice to be outside.
-I can do some people watching.
+I can do some people-watching.
 I have my water bottle and I am good for the next hour.
-Since the place does not look like it is swarming with people who might want my handbag, I hang my silly polka dot bag on the back of the chair next to me.
+Since the place does not look like it is swarming with people who might want my handbag, I hang my silly polka-dot bag on the back of the chair next to me.
 Then I take off my jacket and hang it on top of it, to keep it hidden underneath.
 But I quickly change my mind.
 It is never safe to hang a handbag on the back of a chair even under a jacket.
 I’ve heard enough stories about wallets and phones that were left unattended for a second and disappeared forever.
 I should not take the risk.
 I lift the jacket and then I lift the bag to put it on my lap.
 And the strap breaks.
 And there is no way to fix it.

 I don’t believe in God.
 But looking at the grimy, broken strap, and knowing that not an hour has passed since I bought myself a new bag and obsessed about my indefensible consumerist self, I feel the ping of divine intervention.
 There is a reason why I bought a new bag and it is not as shallow as I thought it was.
 I must be doing something right, even if I don’t know what it is.